kube-academy/kalab-kubectl/workshop/content/finish.md

-Great job finishing the scenario!
+Great job finishing the workshop!